-The heat treatment of stainless steel is to change its physical properties, mechanical properties and residual stress.
+The Stainless Steel Heat Treatment Process is to change its physical properties, mechanical properties, and residual stress.
 Restores corrosion resistance that is severely affected by pre-processing and heating.
 The aim is to get the best performance of stainless steel.
 Or the stainless steel can be further cold and hot processed.

-The so-called heat treatment is to carry out corresponding annealing, quenching and tempering, normalizing.
-It cause the like for different tissues and different types of stainless steel.
+The so-called heat treatment is to carry out the corresponding annealing, quenching and tempering, normalizing.
+It causes the like for different tissues and different types of stainless steel.

-4, The furnace atmosphere control is very important, to prevent the occurrence of carburizing, nitriding and decarburization and peroxidation.
+- 4. The furnace atmosphere control is very important.
+It can prevent the occurrence of carburizing, nitriding and decarburization, and peroxidation.

 Be sure to avoid scratching the stainless steel surface and prevent deformation during heat treatment.

-Stainless steel can be classified into austenite, martensite and ferrite according to its structure.
-(In addition, there are precipitation hardening type, ferritic austenite type, etc.).
+Stainless steel types include austenite, martensite, and ferrite according to its structure.
+(In addition, there are precipitation hardening types, ferritic austenite types, etc.).

 The heat treatment of these three types of stainless steel is different in both the treatment method and the purpose.

-In terms of heating time, the thermal conductivity of stainless steel is low (especially at low temperatures).
-After rising to high temperature (700-800 ° C), the thermal conductivity is improved.
-Therefore, for austenitic stainless steel with a large cross section, it is necessary to preheat to 700 to 800 ° C, and then heat up quickly.
-For austenitic stainless steels with small cross-sections (such as strips), if the heating rate is too slow, the carbides will be analyzed and the solid solution time will be too long.
+About heating time, the thermal conductivity of stainless steel is low (especially at low temperatures).
+After rising to high temperatures (700-800 ° C), the thermal conductivity is improved.
+So, for austenitic stainless steel with a large cross-section, it is necessary to preheat to 700 to 800 ° C, and then heat up quickly.
+For austenitic stainless steels with small cross-sections (such as strips).
+If the heating rate is too slow, the carbides will be analyzed and the solid solution time will be too long.
 The American company Amcor has developed a classic heating schedule (see Table 2, Table 3).
-Since chromium-based oxides formed by chromium in stainless steel are difficult to remove in pickling, the formation of chromium-based oxides is controlled during heat treatment, and for stainless steels with special requirements, heat-annealing can be used.
+Since chromium-based oxides formed by chromium in stainless steel are difficult to remove in pickling.
+The formation of chromium-based oxides is controlled during heat treatment.
+Stainless steel with special requirements, heat-annealing can be used.

 Table 2: Austenitic stainless steel solution treatment holding time